Campaign of the Month: October 2017

 X. The Adventure Logs are readable before or after any of the above pages, so they get listed as Step X. Since B&B is a text-based game, these are full transcripts of the game sessions that read more like a book series than a summary of past sessions.
 They’re probably my favorite part of the Obsidian Portal wiki: everything else is ultimately supplementary material to playing the game, and the logs are the game as it’s been played.

-Prospective players linked to Blood & Bourbon its Roll20 listing can skip reading this section, as it’s mostly the same info that’s posted there.
-Prospective players who aren’t from Roll20 should not skip it.
+Prospective players linked to Blood & Bourbon over its Roll20 listing or Google Form survey can skip this section, as it contains mostly the same info that’s posted on those platforms.

 What is B&B about as a chronicle?

-Blood & Bourbon is a ongoing Vampire: The Masquerade chronicle started in 2015 that’s set in modern-day New Orleans.
-The game’s twin focuses are the bread and butter of Vampire: personal horror and political intrigue.
-While the GM tailors the former to the personalities and relationships of the game’s PCs, the latter’s basic political setup is a three-way struggle between the prince and two rival elders.
+Blood & Bourbon is an ongoing Vampire: The Masquerade chronicle started in 2015 that’s set in modern-day New Orleans.
+It’s an open world sandbox game whose primary focuses are political intrigue, personal horror, and exploring the city of New Orleans.
+While the GM tailors personal horror to the individual personalities and relationships of PCs, the larger city’s political setup revolves around a power struggle between the prince and two rival elders.
 The prince is an iron-fisted Old World Ventrue who believes in absolute order enforced at any cost, no matter how bloody.
-His Toreador rival takes a more laissez-fare and easygoing approach to rule, but permits his Kindred subjects within the French Quarter to indulge their most decadent appetites without hindrance.
+His Toreador rival takes a more laissez-faire and easygoing approach to rule, but permits his Kindred subjects within the French Quarter to indulge their most decadent appetites without hindrance.
 Their mutual foe is a Samedi houngan who protects the city’s often poor and disenfranchised Vodouisants, but traffics with dark forces and cares nothing for the lives of those who do not number among his followers.

-Due to the actions of PCs, the latest gossip in Elysium holds the prince is going to enter torpor soon.
+Due to the actions of PCs, it’s come out that the prince is overdue to enter torpor and must soon take his rest.
 The already tense city has become a powder keg waiting for a match to set it off: the prince’s supporters now jockey to position themselves as his heir while his rivals smile and sharpen their knives.
-Yet even as things heat up in New Orleans, the rest of the world isn’t getting any cooler.
-Tensions between Anarchs and the Camarilla are reaching a boiling point, whispers spread of elders mysteriously beckoned to the Middle East, and a new breed of hunters that’s more organized and deadly than ever is systematically purging cities of the undead.
-PCs in Blood & Bourbon’s setting immerse themselves in the plots and intrigues of their fellow Kindred to carve out power bases of their own, yet the dark deeds power requires may turn them into monsters as awful as any of the elders they wrest it from.
+PCs in Blood & Bourbon’s setting immerse themselves in the plots and intrigues of their fellow undead.
+Those with cunning and drive can carve out domains and power bases of their own, yet the dark deeds power requires may turn them into monsters as awful as any of the elders they wrest it from.

 An ambitious neonate can go far in this city, but all power has a price.
 What will you pay?

-Who’s the GM and what players is the game looking for?
+Who’s in the group and what players is the game looking for?

-B&B has been around since 2015 and produced thousands of pages of text logs.
+B&B has been around for eight years (as of this 2023 writing) and produced thousands of pages of text logs.
 Our chronicle is geared towards fixative nerds who seek to emulate series like A Song of Ice and Fire and Malazan Book of the Fallen in depth and complexity.
-All of the PCs have grown and evolved over years-long story arcs and made big impacts upon the setting.
-Everyone involved has put a lot of blood and sweat into the chronicle, and we’re looking for new people who share our level of passion, enthusiasm, and desire to get involved with something for the long haul.
-The chronicle could last for another five years or more: I currently don’t have any idea when it’s going to end.
+All of the PCs have grown and evolved over years-long story arcs and made significant impacts upon the setting.
+Everyone involved has put a lot of blood and sweat into the chronicle, and ideal new players will share our level of passion, enthusiasm, and desire to get involved with something for the long haul.
+There are no plans to end the chronicle anytime soon.

-No character in this setting is too big to fall.
-If PCs diablerize the setting’s elders, go them.
+No character in B&B’s setting is too big to fall.
+If PCs diablerize the setting’s elders, go them!
 By that same token, PCs aren’t too big to fall either.
-The GM is your cheerleader and roots for your character’s success, but will not cheat PCs out of victories by sparing them from defeats.
-Multiple PCs have died and/or suffered horrible fates in this game.
-They have also achieved big victories not all GMs may have been willing to let them.
-I firmly believe the possibility of real failure makes success all the more sweet.
+The GM is your cheerleader and roots for your character’s success, but will not cheat PCs out of victories by sparing them from defeat.
+Multiple PCs have died and/or suffered horrible fates over the course of the chronicle.
+They have also changed the setting in big ways that not all GMs may have been willing to let them.
+I believe the possibility of real failure makes success all the more sweet.

-The medium is Discord.
-The game is played via text, so the experience is more like writing a novel together than conventional tabletop play.
-There are no scheduled session times: we’re all adults with busy lives and scheduling 5-hour weekly blocks would be tough.
-Players post in their chat rooms when convenient and the GM responds when convenient.
-If we’re both online at the same time, we effectively have spontaneous mini-sessions that can last anywhere from several minutes to several hours.
-I’ve personally come to prefer this format over traditional scheduled sessions, as we get to play whenever we want.
+Blood & Bourbon is played over Discord via text.
+The experience is more like writing a novel together than conventional tabletop play.
+There are no scheduled session times: we’re all 30something adults with busy lives and scheduling 5-hour weekly blocks of play would be tough.
+Players post in their channels when convenient and the GM responds when convenient.
+If we’re both online at the same time, we effectively have spontaneous mini-sessions that can last anywhere from minutes to hours.
+I’ve come to prefer this format over traditional scheduled sessions, as we get to play whenever we want.

 The party is not a party.
-Your PCs do not belong to the same coterie, but will cross paths with one another, sometimes as friends and other times as foes.
+PCs do not belong to the same coterie, but will cross paths with one another over the course of the game, sometimes as friends and other times as foes.
 PvP is allowed but not compelled: it’s up to PCs how they interact with each other.
+In practice, most players have preferred to befriend fellow PCs, but they have worked against one another too.
 If your PC belongs to a coterie (recommended—neonates need allies), your coterie-mates will be NPCs.

 Do I need to get up to speed on anything before playing?